Munawwar/lithium-ui/README.md

 lithium-ui
 ==========

-A thin framework for building UI.
+A thin framework for building UI for web apps.
 Templating syntax inspired by KnockoutJS.

-LUI has two parts
+LUI has two parts:

-1. Core (the minumum require to write your own components)
+1. Core (the minumum required to write your own components)
-2. Components (a set of UI components)
+2. Components (a set of UI components inspired from [materializecss](materializecss.com))

+### Quick overview

+Out-of-the-box LUI gives:
+- Classes and classical inheritance methods.
+- Ability to write component view with HTML and data binding (using KnockoutJS inspired template engine and observables).
+- Ability to write your own UI components and also inherit any component.
+- Ability to use custom elements for any component in view markup.
+- AMD support
+- [CSS3 flexbox helper classes](https://github.com/Munawwar/flex-helper) for faster, simpler layouting.

 ### Why use Lithium UI?